-"I was driving up Highway One today, and you drive through Devil's Slide.
+"I was driving up Highway 1 today, and you drive through Devil's Slide.
 You see the rocks have been cut to make an opening.
 As you look to your left and right, there are these fault lines—lines that travel the cliff and the rocks, and they're lighter than the big gashes in the rock.
 But they still draw over the form.
 In drawing, those lines are called cross contour lines.
 These lines are actually telling you the route of travel over the form.

 "That's what I was pointing out.
 It's not that you can't go on the outline, or the edge.
 It's that the difference between outline and contour is that an outline tells you nothing about the three dimensional quality of the form.
 It doesn't tell you the longitude or the latitude over and around the form.
 If you shot someone, the guy that comes along with chalk draws an outline.